AminArria/ruby_phpipam/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/phpipam`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-**Important Note**: Currently only GET actions are going to be implemented.
+**Important Note**: Currently only GET actions are going to be implemented, but feel free to make a PR for the others.

 ## Pending API endpoints
 This are endpoints that aren't standarized into a method and a parsed response.
 You can still call them through ```Phpipam::Query.get(...)``` and get the raw response.